nutjob-laboratories/merk/README.md

 - Very configurable, without having to manually edit a configuration file
     - Nearly all settings are configurable in the settings dialog
     - Control application behavior, logging, features, and more!
+    - Over 50 different settings can be changed, allowing you to customize **MERK** to look and function _exactly_ the way you want it to look and function.
+    - Most settings can be set in the app without requiring a restart.
+Have fun testing different options!
     - Configuration data is stored in JSON
 -   A built-in list of over 80 IRC servers to connect to
 -   All text colors (and backgrounds) can be customized